#1 - copy

 When you look at a wave out to the horizon, identify the highest point of the wave (the peak).
 From the peak, look at the shoulder line.
 If the shoulder line drops gradually, the wave will peel faster.
 If the line drops abruptly, the wave will peel slower.

-If a wave’s line is totally straight, not showing any sign of a drop, this means it will closeout.
+If a wave’s line is totally straight, not showing any sign of drop, this means it will close-out.
 There isn’t much to do except taking off and going straight on a close-out.
 It might be good to catch if you need to practise your pop up technique.
 Once you get past that level, you want to avoid close-outs and find waves that peel and offer a more enjoyable ride.

 Look-at-the-Sholder

-#4 What Angle to use when paddling into a wave?
+What Angle to use when paddling into a wave?

-If you don’t look at the shoulder, you won’t be able to know if you should paddle straight and carve down the bottom of the wave, or paddle with an angle and trim through the middle of the wave’s face.
+If you don’t look at the shoulder, you won’t be able to know if you should paddle straight and carve down the bottom of the wave, or paddle with an angle an trim through the middle of the wave’s face.
 Often beginners and intermediates blame the quality of the wave, without knowing that the wave itself was fine, the problem was how they “entered” the wave: the angle they took while paddling into it and the way they dropped into the wave.

 You can practise paddling into waves with different angles according to the wave’s shape.
 Is it going to peel very fast?
 Give yourself an angle during your last few paddle strokes and drop the wave with an angle to fly down the line.
 Is the wave going to peel slowly?
 You might want to paddle straight and surf to the bottom of the wave, then carve in the direction you want to go to.
 This will give more time for the wave to take a better shape.